 some lose both and become accepted“

 As you can see, I desperately need help.
 We are now 25 years old and we are both going through a Quarter Life Crisis.
 All I want to do is travel but I am currently working 9-5 job that pays the bills.
-My plan is to keep working at this place until my Canadian passport arrives, so I can finally start my Sabbatical and follow my dream!
+My plan is to keep working and get my Canadian passport.

-Once I come back from this adventure, I want to choose a city where I plan to raise my 3 kids (hopefully 2 boys 1 girl, we’ll see).
-I might come back to Toronto because all my husband’s family moved here and my mom wants to immigrate to Canada next year if everything goes fine with the lottery system!
+My dream is to raise up to 3 kids (hopefully 2 boys 1 girl, we’ll see).
+I might come back to Toronto because my mom wants to immigrate to Canada next year if everything goes fine with the lottery system!